davisshaver/tech-docs/tools/slack.md

 # Slack

-We use [Slack](https://slack.com/) at Fusion for our synchronous, realtime backchannel.
+We use [Slack](https://slack.com/) at Fusion for our _synchronous_, realtime backchannel.
 Slack replaces the need for email and facilitates quick exchanges of information between groups and individuals.
 It also acts as a unifying layer for alerts and updates from all kinds of third-party systems, like Trello, Github, Travis CI, and many more.
+It's the yang to [O2's yin](o2.md).

 Our rooms include: